mesoform/concierge-app-playbook/README.md

 ## About this role

-This role wraps up some other common roles for creating our Docker images ready to be used in a Concierge Paradigm environment.
+Primarily the role generates a Dockerfile, a set of Docker Compose files and a Containerpilot file.
+Then builds an image and run a set of tests against the build.
+It wraps up some other common roles for creating our Docker images ready to be used in a Concierge Paradigm environment.
 The role has been split into 4 parts:
 1. configure-concierge-repo: This repository.
 The purpose of which is to get you your own custom repository setup to start building your application container
 1. create-concierge-app: This submodule role takes the variables, scripts and any files needed for your application and constructs the necessary application configuration files (if using templates) and orchestration files for managing the lifecycle of your application.
-1. create-concierge-image:
+1. create-concierge-image: Construct our Dockerfile and build our image.
-1. create-concierge-tests

-If ran manually, there is a concierge-image.yml file which can be passed to ansible-playbook but many of the required variables and files will need to be set up locally.

-Primarily the role generates a Dockerfile, a set of Docker Compose files and a Containerpilot file.
-Then builds an image and run a set of tests against the build.

-There are a few template examples in the templates directory and any files in these subdirectories with a .j2 suffix will be processed.
+1. create-concierge-tests: Perform basic system tests, integration to service discovery and event management.
+Plus any user-defined application tests

-The docker file has some default attributes set and allows for others to be included by creating the required lists or variables.
+The Dockerfile has some default attributes automatically set and allows for others to be included by creating the required lists or variables.

 Currently these are as follows:

 * os_distro (string) = the flavour of operating system.
 Current options are `alpine` and `debian` - versions *3.4* and *jessie*, respectively
 * install_scripts (list) = the location of the script or scripts to install the application you want to package into the image.
 A list is used so as to logically separate different install steps into separate RUN commands and better make use of UnionFS image layers
+* build_args (list) = a list of additional Docker ARG options for required variables when building
+* container_vars (list) = a list of environment variables which will be set as defaults inside the running container.
+E.g. container_vars: FOO=bar
-* env_vars (list) = a list of additional environment variables.
+* env_vars (list) = a list of additional environment variables which will be passed to the container at runtime.
 E.g. env_vars: FOO=bar
-* build_args (list) = a list of additional Docker ARG options for required variables when building
 * labels (list) = a list of additional labels to add to the container
 * ports (list) =  a list of ports to expose
 * volumes (list) = a list of volume the container should create
 * entrypoint (string) = process or script to run as ENTRYPOINT.
 For the concierge containers, it is assumed that unless you're creating a base image, this will always be containerpilot and already set in the base image
 * command (string) = process or script to run as CMD.
 For the concierge containers, it is assumed that generally this will be passed via orchestration files like docker-compose.yml
-* Options like mem_limit are best added to compose files but other options may be added at a later date
 * custom_orchestration_dir = the location where you want your custom orchestration config template to output to.
 Defaults to the playbook root
+* Options like mem_limit are best added to compose files but other options may be added at a later date
+* See vars/main.yml and defaults/main.yml for others variables and their descriptions

 ## Setting up
 ### Clone the repository